BAN401 Applied Programming and Data Analysis for Business

 An integrated big data analysis requires knowing how to exchange data and analytical results between different apps.
 In this part of the course, students will get an overview of how to use Python, R and SQL mutually with different software tools.

 The aim of the course is to develop practical skills in applied programming and data analysis for use in business and economics.
-Students will learn different techniques from scratch based on modern tools such as Python, R, SQL, etc.
+Students will learn different techniques from scratch based on modern tools such as Python, R, and SQL.

 - understand fundamental programming concepts;